 Successor Employer

-An employer who takes over substantially all of the business or assets of another employer is considered a successor.
-As a successor, the employer inherits both the tax rate and the experience rating history of the preceding employer.
-An employer is not considered a successor if all four of the following conditions are met:
+An employer who acquires all or a portion of its trade or business from another employer is considered a successor.
+As a successor, the employer inherits the tax rate and the experience rating history of the preceding employer.